Frequently Asked Questions

 In addition, Managerial Economics Student Services sends ARE majors emails that are received from employers and companies who have internships or positions available.

-Also watch for information on the Student-Alumni Career Day which is offered by ARE in March/April each year.
-Here is a link to last year's program.
+Also, watch for information on the Student-Alumni Career Day which is offered by ARE in fall of each year.

 Common Questions from Transfer Students